The Polar Express: Plot summary

-On Christmas Eve, a young boy, listening from his bed for the ringing sounds of Santa's sleigh, instead hears the sound of a train.
+On Christmas Eve, a young boy, hears the sound of a train.
 He looks through the window to see it right outside his house.
-He sees a conductor who looks up at his window.
-He tiptoes downstairs and goes outside.
-The conductor explains that the train is called the Polar Express and is journeying to the North Pole.
-The boy then boards the train, which is filled with other children in their pajamas and nightgowns.
-They all sing carols and are served candies and hot chocolate by the train's staff.
+He goes outside, where a conductor explains that the train is called the Polar Express and is journeying to the North Pole.
+The boy boards the train, which is filled with other children in their pajamas and nightgowns.
+They all sing carols and are served hot chocolate by the train's staff.

-The Polar Express races north past towns and villages, through boreal forests, and over mountains, but the train never slows down.
+The Polar Express races north past towns and villages, through boreal forests, and over mountains, and never slows.
 When it arrives at the North Pole, the conductor explains that Santa Claus will select one of them to receive the first gift of Christmas.

-The boy and the other children see thousands of elves gathered at the center of town waiting to send Santa Claus on his way.
 The boy is handpicked by Santa to receive the first gift of Christmas.
-Realizing he could choose anything in the world, the boy asks for a bell from Santa's sleigh.
-An elf cuts a bell from a reindeer's harness.
-The boy places the bell in the pocket of his robe, and all the children watch as Santa takes off into the night for his annual deliveries.
+The boy asks for a bell from Santa’s sleigh, cut by an elf from a reindeer’s harness.
 As the train departs, the boy discovers that the bell had fallen through a hole in his pocket.
 The boy arrives home, the conductor wishing him a merry Christmas as the train speeds away.

 On Christmas morning, his sister Sarah finds a small box for the boy behind the tree.
-The boy opens the box and discovers that it contains the bell, delivered by Santa along with a note explaining that he found it on the seat of his sleigh and suggests he fix the hole in his pocket.
+The boy finds a bell inside, delivered by Santa, along with a note to fix the hole in his pocket.
 When the boy rings the bell, both he and his sister marvel at the beautiful sound.
 His parents, however, are unable to hear the bell and remark that it is broken.
 The book ends with the following line:

 At one time, most of my friends could hear the bell, but as years passed, it fell silent for all of them.
 Even Sarah found one Christmas that she could no longer hear its sweet sound.
 Though I've grown old, the bell still rings for me, as it does for all who truly believe.

+Themes

+The most central theme of The Polar Express is the desire to believe and faith.
+In the speech Van Allsburg gave for his acceptance of the 1986 Caldecott Medal, he states that "when I started The Polar Express, I thought I was writing about a train trip, but the story was actually about faith and the desire to believe in something."This theme is present through the silver bell in the book, which can only be heard by those who truly believe.